What is endovascular coiling?

 The healthcare team will clean the skin over the injection site.
 You will be given a local anesthetic.

-The doctor will make a small cut (incision) in the skin to expose the artery in the groin.
+The radiologist or neurosurgeon will make a small cut (incision) in the skin to expose the artery in the groin.

 Once the catheter reaches the affected artery in the brain, contrast dye will be injected to make the aneurysm and surrounding blood vessels visible on X-ray.

-The doctor will measure the aneurysm and record its shape and other aspects.
+The provider will measure the aneurysm and record its shape and other aspects.

-Once the catheter has reached the aneurysm, the doctor will move the coil into the aneurysm.
+Once the catheter has reached the aneurysm, the provider will move the coil into the aneurysm.

 When the coil has been completely placed into the aneurysm, the coil is released from the catheter.

-The doctor will pit in as many coils as needed to completely seal off the aneurysm.
+The provider will put in as many coils as needed to completely seal off the aneurysm.
 The coils will form a mesh-like structure inside the aneurysm.

 After the aneurysm has been "packed" with coils, more X-ray images will be taken to make sure the aneurysm has been sealed off.
 The coil is left in place in the aneurysm.